-- Review and revise design according to client
+- Review and revise the design according to the client

 - Finalize the design and send for approval

-Although, it’s not necessary to follow the exact order however you must consider these steps as they are basic and essential to create logo design.
-It’ll help you in streamlining the design process alongside in delivering the better design consistently and with focus.
+Although, it’s not necessary to follow the exact order.
+However, you must consider these steps as they are basic and essential to creating a logo design.
+It’ll help you in streamlining the design process alongside delivering better design consistently and with focus.

 Take Ideas for Inspiration

 An effective logo design is one that empowers your brand!
-Therefore, you must come up with a visual design that is unique and competitive enough to give you edge.
-Start with taking ideas from work of other designers.
+Therefore, you must come up with a visual design that is unique and competitive enough to give you an edge.
+Start with taking ideas from the work of other designers.
 However, you must not copy their designs as by doing so you will risk your reputation and quality of work.
 You can take help to gather ideas from their designs especially when you’re in the brainstorming stage.
-Remember to create an impactful design of your logo you must take charge of your design by starting off the work from scratch and keeping it 100% original.
+To create an impactful design of your logo you must take charge of your design.
+By starting off the work from scratch and keeping it 100% original.